 Day 10: Legoland

 Day 10 of our Japan 21 day itinerary was all about visiting Legoland!
+Click here to read our complete guide to Legoland in Japan.

-- Legoland is like just metres from the resort, which is awesome if you’re on a Japan holiday with toddler or travelling to Japan with a baby as you can easily come back to the hotel for a rest in the middle of the day if need be.
+- Legoland is just metres from the resort, which is awesome if you’re on a Japan holiday with toddler or travelling to Japan with a baby as you can easily come back to the hotel for a rest in the middle of the day if need be.

 - We spent the entire day at Legoland – Legoland is really great for younger kids.
-All the kids in our group loved it.
+All the kids in our group loved it!

 Day 11: Travel from Nagoya to Kyoto